StringManolo/nbmxbsf/README.md

 # nbmxbsf
 General purpouse Telegram bot.

 Modules are loaded automatically from ./src/serverModules using the filenames.
-If you create a hello.ts, you can call the module using /hello command from Telegram simple as that..
+If you create a hello.ts, you can call the module using /hello command from Telegram simple as that.

 ### Depend On
 - git (only for download)